AndrewRoe34/AndrewRoe34/README.md

 Hey there!
 My name is Andrew Roe and I'm currently pursuing a degree in IT with a minor Computer Science.
 I'm a former Teaching Assistant for Data Structures & Algorithms along with Analytics.
 Here's what I've been working on:

-## AGILE Planner
+## Quick Sched

-Agile Planner is a robust, dynamic scheduling platform that is closely configured with user settings to provide flexible schedules that cater toward your specific needs.
-Here's a list of features Agile Planner has to offer:
+Quick Sched is a robust, dynamic scheduling platform that is closely configured with user settings to provide flexible schedules that cater toward your specific needs.
+Here's a list of features it has to offer:
 * Pure command line interface for working with the platform.
 *	Dynamic scheduling closely linked with user config options to generate fully customizable schedules & timetables.
 *	Customize your weekly hours to be as flexible as you like (0 hours on Sunday, 6 on Wednesday, 2 on Friday).